Dr. med. Wilfried Schmidt

 Scientific findings in medicine become an important tool, but not the content of therapy.
 Both professional and human competence are required from the physician in order to find out what is useful for the individual patient from the wealth of what is medically feasible.

-Whether or not healing happens is neither exclusively in the art of the doctor or therapist nor in the will and ability of the patient.
+Whether healing happens is neither only in the doctor’s art or therapist nor in the will and ability of the patient.
 Daily practice shows this with countless examples.
-However, if the patient is given the opportunity to actively intervene in the healing process and his patterns of explanation and ideas about illness (no matter how contradictory to the supposed objective facts) are taken seriously, then his chances of recovery are much higher.
+However, if the patient is given the opportunity to intervene in the healing process and his patterns of explanation and ideas about illness (no matter how contradictory to the supposed objective facts) are taken seriously, then his chances of recovery are much higher.

 Leiss O: Helicobacterization of psychosomatic concepts.